 When rehoming an exotic animal, it is illegal to charge any amount of money, even if this is merely an "adoption fee."
 This is a violation of USDA law which requires any person selling an exotic animal to be USDA-licensed.
 Charging money for an exotic animal is a crime that people do get punished for.

 If you find yourself needing to rehome your exotic pet, you must surrender it to a sanctuary or give it away to someone for free.
-When doing so, ensure that whoever is wanting to take your animal is responsible and knowledgeable.
+When doing so, ensure that whoever takes your animal is responsible and knowledgeable.
 If you surrender your pet to an unknowledgeable owner, your pet risks being rehomed again, which can start a vicious cycle that I will later discuss.

 I also feel the need to mention that I have not written this article in an attempt to dissuade someone from taking in an exotic animal in need of a rehome.
 I am writing this article to dissuade inexperienced and unsuitable people from doing so.

 Is Cheaper Better?

 People are mainly drawn to rehomed exotics due to their cheaper prices.
 For example, a baby kinkajou from a breeder could be $2500, but a rehome could be only $400!
 The issue here is that people don't realize cheaper isn't better when it comes to exotic animals.
 The overwhelming majority of exotics (kinkajous, primates, foxes, etc.) will never bond with you like a baby purchased from a breeder would.
-These animals grow strongly attached to the person who raises them, and often times they won't even want to interact with their new owners.
+These animals grow strongly attached to the person who raises them, and oftentimes they won't ever want to interact with their new owners.

 If you are looking for a cheap or budget-cut way to purchase an exotic, it will not end well for you.
 It is a must that you properly invest time into your animal, and if you cannot do this, I'd recommend you consider a different animal. . . or a stuffed toy.